The Ireland to Island Tour is fast becoming the most popular tour Overland Ireland has to offer.

-Our adventure starts with a goodbye as we say so long Dublin!
+Our adventure starts with a goodbye as we say so long to Dublin!
 The medieval Rock of Cashel awaits before we head to Cobh, the last port of call for the Titanic.
+Of course, you will get the opportunity to kiss the Blarney Stone along the way and receive the ‘gift of the gab’ (the ability to talk the legs off a stool!)

-Experience your first island hop as you go in search of puffins, grey seals and Jedis at Skellig Michael, a jagged, other-worldly pinnacle crag off the coast of Kerry.
+We’ll then take a hike across the spectacular Cliffs of Moher on the Wild Atlantic Way.
+Experience your first island hop as you go in search of puffins, grey seals, and Jedis at Skellig Michael, a jagged, other-worldly pinnacle crag off the coast of Kerry.
+May the force be with you as you step onto one of the most dramatic filming locations in the recent Star Wars movies.

+Check out the full itinerary below, including captivating stops at Inishmore, Galway, and Connemara.
 Get in touch with our team at Overland HQ to book the trip of a lifetime today.

-Note: This is a dual tour, meaning it includes activities for both our zesty adventurers and our cool jewel travellers.
+Note: This is a dual tour, meaning it includes activities for both our zesty adventurers and our cool jewel travelers.
+Let us know if you don’t wish to partake in an activity!
+We are happy to accommodate everyone.
+It’s your vacation.
+Do it your way.

-For more travel inspiration, view our full range of Zest tours in Ireland and Jewel tours in Ireland.
+For more Irish travel inspiration, view our full range of Zest tours in Ireland and Jewel tours in Ireland.

 At Overland Ireland, we are proud to be different.
-This is why we are one of the only tour companies that include as many amazing experiences as possible in your tour price.
+This is why we are one of the only tour companies that includes as many amazing experiences as possible in your tour price.
+Our mission is, and always will be, to provide the most fun-filled tour of Ireland for the lowest price possible.

 Vacations are for fun and relaxing, so we ensure there are no hassles, unexpected charges, or hidden surprises.